HTTPArchive/data-pipeline/README.md

 [GitHub actions](.github/workflows/) are used to automate the build and deployment of Google Cloud Workflows and Dataflow Flex Templates.
 Actions are triggered on merges to the `main` branch, for specific files, and when other related GitHub actions have completed successfully.

-- [Deploy Dataflow Flex Template](.github/workflows/deploy-dataflow-flex-template.yml) will trigger when files related to the data pipleine are updated (e.g. python, Dockerfile, flex template metadata)
+- [Deploy Dataflow Flex Template](.github/workflows/deploy-dataflow-flex-template.yml) will trigger when files related to the data pipeline are updated (e.g. python, Dockerfile, flex template metadata)
 - [Deploy Cloud Workflow](.github/workflows/deploy-cloud-workflow.yml) action will trigger when the [data-pipeline workflows YAML](data-pipeline.workflows.yaml) is updated, *or* when the [Deploy Dataflow Flex Template](.github/workflows/deploy-dataflow-flex-template.yml) action has completed successfully

 ### Build inputs and artifacts